Menon-Labs-Plant-Jammer-Group-2/plant-jammer-widget/ADIB.md

 # Bugs

+- UI

   - Stepper icon turns into a different color once left
   - Make the result boxes the same height
   - Is reset on fridge necessary, also each time your cancel something in fridge filter it automatically updates for you
   - Can't get search icon in fridge
   - Icons in fridge not included unlessly we make some breaking changes to the code we wrote in step 1
   - Some things are not responsive like the desc. in home page and the back button in empty your fridge frame
   - Highlight underneath the name of the recipe generated is inconsistent
   - Same as above, we would need to work some magic and have an intense code refactoring to get icons in step 3

+- Frontend
+  - Will the user go back to step 1 to change their selection?

 # To do

 - Frontend

-  - Implement filter functionality
+  - Implement filter functionality, after Davis completes it
   - Substitutable ingredients functionality
   - Dish component to get all ingredients required and measurements
+  - Portions

 - Backend

-  - share
   - download ( Generate pdf through pdfkit)
   - caching
   - Add testing to backend